fabou-uobaf/Helferlein/README.md

 getMappingOverhang.pl [-l INT -c INT -cc INT -s [-1,+1]] [--help|?] [--man] < FILE.sam

 ### Input:
-  * single-end sequencing data
+  * single-end sequencing data (if used with paired end, a work around is to extract /1 or /2 read first)
-  * locally mapped sam file (e.g., STAR --outFilterScoreMinOverLread 0 --outFilterMatchNminOverLread 0 --outFilterMatchNmin 40 --genomeDir ./STARIDX --readFilesIn reads.fa --alignEndsType Local --alignSoftClipAtReferenceEnds Yes)
+  * locally mapped sam file (e.g., STAR --outFilterScoreMinOverLread 0 --outFilterMatchNminOverLread 0 --outFilterMatchNmin 40 --genomeDir ./STARIDX --readFilesIn reads.fa --alignEndsType Local --alignSoftClipAtReferenceEnds Yes, or bwa -L 4)
-  * use only uniquely mapped reads
+  * use only uniquely mapped reads (advised, not mandatory, depending on the analysis)
-  * removed PCR duplicates
+  * removed PCR duplicates (advised, not mandatory, depending on the analysis)

 ### Options: